Wrong County on Your LLC? NY Publication Options (2026)

 Five factors commonly influence this decision:

 - Time remaining.
 LLCs have 120 days from formation to complete publication.
-A county change takes 4–6 weeks, and publication itself takes another 6+ weeks.
-An LLC past week 4 of the 120-day window may find that a county change pushes close to the deadline.
+A Certificate of Change typically takes 1–2 weeks for DOS processing.
+Then publication runs for 6 weeks of newspaper ads, followed by approximately 2–4 weeks combined for affidavit collection and DOS processing of the Certificate of Publication.
+Total time from filing the Certificate of Change to receiving the Certificate of Publication is approximately 9–12 weeks.
+An LLC past week 5 of the 120-day window may find that adding a county change pushes close to the deadline.

 - Publication status.
 If legal notices have already begun running in the current county's newspapers, changing county means starting over.
 That time and money is not recoverable.

 An LLC that operates in Albany but has Manhattan listed on its Articles may face a cost difference of over $1,000 in publication fees.
-A $30 Certificate of Change can correct the county before publication begins.
+A $30 Certificate of Change can update the county designation before publication begins.

 Option 1: Publish in the County Listed (As-Is)